We get it: you have questions. We have answers.

 It may not have been reported yet, excluded for policy or privacy reasons, or belong to a federal or local government entity (government filter coming soon).

-CredForma’s anonymized, hashed data is designed for pattern recognition, not as legal evidence.
+CredForma’s anonymized, encrypted data is designed for pattern recognition, not as legal evidence.
 Consult counsel on proper documentation and evidence collection for any legal action.

 Yes.
 Contact support with evidence for review.